PiSkyEngine/pi-engine/README.md

 # Pie in the Sky (PI) 3D Graphics Engine

-**Version**: 0.0.1-SNAPSHOT
+**Version**: 1.0
-**Date**: May 30, 2025
+**Date**: May 31, 2025
 **License**: MIT

-The Pie in the Sky (PI) 3D Graphics Engine is a next-generation, modular 3D graphics engine designed to combine the simplicity of HTML/CSS with the power of modern game engines like Unreal and Unity.
+The Pie in the Sky (PI) 3D Graphics Engine is a next-generation, modular 3D graphics engine designed to combine the simplicity of HTML/CSS with the power of modern game engines like Unreal Engine.
 It targets indie developers, educators, and content creators, offering a flexible, community-driven architecture, a custom editor, and advanced features like AI-driven tools and real-time streaming.
 The engine is cross-platform, supporting Windows, macOS, Linux, iOS, Android, consoles (PS5, Xbox), VR/AR, and web via WebGL/WASM.

 ## Overview

-The PI engine is organized into modular components, each focusing on a specific aspect of 3D graphics development:
+The PI engine is built with a modular architecture, allowing developers to extend functionality through plugins while maintaining a lightweight core.
+The project is organized into several modules:

-- **`pi-engine-math`**: Provides mathematical foundations, including 3D coordinates (`Cartesian3D`, `Vector3f`), shapes (`Point3D`), matrices, and utility functions (`MathUtils`).
+- **`pi-engine-math` (Java module: `org.piengine.math`)**: Provides mathematical foundations, including 3D coordinates (`Cartesian3D`, `Vector3f`), shapes (`Point3D`), matrices (`Matrix1x3`, `Matrix4x4`), and utility functions (`MathUtils`) for trigonometry, quaternions, and interpolation.
-- **`pi-engine-util`**: Offers general-purpose utilities, including high-performance concurrency (`UpgradableReadWriteLock`, `Lockable`), event handling (`Omnibus`), and registration (`Registration`).
+- **`pi-engine-util` (Java module: `org.piengine.util`)**: Offers general-purpose utilities, including high-performance concurrency (`UpgradableReadWriteLock`, `Lockable`), event handling (`Omnibus`), and resource management (`Registration`).
-- **`pi-engine-core`**: The central module, handling engine-specific APIs like scene management (`Scene`, `SceneNode`), plugins (`Plugin`), application states (`AppState`), task scheduling (`TaskScheduler`), input handling (`InputManager`), and profiles (`Profile`).
+- **`pi-engine-core` (Java module: `org.piengine.core`)**: The main module, providing the core API for scene management (`Scene`, `SceneNode`), plugin system (`Plugin`), apps (`App`), task scheduling (`TaskScheduler` with StructuredTaskScope and Virtual Threads), input handling (`InputManager`), and profiles (`Profile`).
-- **Planned Modules**:
+- **Planned Plugin Modules**:
-  - `pi-engine-render-opengl`: OpenGL rendering backend.
+  - `pi-engine-render-opengl` (Java module: `org.piengine.render.opengl`): OpenGL rendering backend.
-  - `pi-engine-physics-bullet`: Bullet Physics integration.
+  - `pi-engine-physics-bullet` (Java module: `org.piengine.physics.bullet`): Bullet Physics integration.
-  - `pi-engine-audio-openal`: OpenAL audio support.
+  - `pi-engine-audio-openal` (Java module: `org.piengine.audio.openal`): OpenAL audio support.
-  - `pi-engine-ui-imgui`: ImGui-based UI for the editor.
+  - `pi-engine-ui-imgui` (Java module: `org.piengine.ui.imgui`): ImGui-based UI for the editor.
-  - `pi-engine-editor`: Custom editor for scene development and app state management.
+  - `pi-engine-editor` (Java module: `org.piengine.editor`): Custom editor for scene development and app management.

+### Current Deployment State
+As of version 1.0, the PI engine includes the core modules (`pi-engine-core`, `pi-engine-math`, `pi-engine-util`) with the following functionality:
+- Scene management with `.pis` scenegraphs.
+- Plugin system for runtime customization, supporting pausing/unpausing and app-specific initialization.
+- App lifecycle management (`App`, `AppManager`) for runtime contexts (e.g., menu, gameplay).
-The PI engine is built with Java 23+, leveraging modern features like StructuredTaskScope and Virtual Threads for efficient multi-threading.
-It uses LWJGL for rendering, physics, and audio, and SnakeYAML for configuration parsing.
+- Multi-threading with StructuredTaskScope and Virtual Threads for efficient task scheduling.
+- Basic OpenGL rendering for the MVP.
+- Planned plugin modules for advanced rendering, physics, audio, UI, and editor functionality are in development.

+## Prerequisites

+To use the PI engine, ensure you have the following:

+- **Java**: JDK 23 or higher, with `--enable-preview` enabled for features like StructuredTaskScope and Virtual Threads.
+- **Maven**: For dependency management and building the project.
+- **LWJGL**: Used for rendering, physics, and audio (included as dependencies).
+- **Operating System**: Cross-platform support for Windows, macOS, Linux, with planned support for iOS, Android, consoles, VR/AR, and web.

 ## Installation